Arun-totad/stationery-ecommerce/README.md

 ## 🔧 Configuration

 ### Firebase Setup

 1. Create a new Firebase project
 2. Enable Authentication with Email/Password
 3. Create Firestore database with appropriate security rules
 4. Enable Storage for product images
 5. Download service account key for admin scripts

-### Razorpay Setup
+### Stripe Setup

-1. Sign up for Razorpay account
+1. Sign up for a Stripe account
 2. Get API keys from dashboard
-3. Configure webhook endpoints for payment verification
+3. Configure webhook endpoints for payment events
-4. Test payment integration in sandbox mode
+4. Test payment integration in test mode

 ### Security Rules

 Configure Firestore security rules to ensure proper access control:

 - Users can only access their own data
 - Vendors can manage their products and orders
 - Admins have full access to all data